zuozhenggh/learning-library/content-management-library/apex-integration/apex-app/apex-app.md

 ## Summary

 This completes this lab.
-At this point, you know how to import sample application and configure Single Sign-on.You may now **proceed to the next lab**.
+At this point, you know how to import sample application and configure Single Sign-on.
+You may now **proceed to the next lab**.

 ## Learn More